manferlo81/build-function/README.md

 * **`value`**

   Value to be used as literal when expression is evaluated.
+This value will serialized using `JSON.stringify` and then reparsed using `JSON.parse` when expression is evaluated.

 ***example***